Employment for People with DD

 Project SEARCH serves students with significant intellectual and developmental disabilities.
 Typically, these are students who are on an Individual Education Program (IEP) and in their last year of high school eligibility.
 The most important criterion for acceptance into Project SEARCH is a desire to achieve competitive employment.

-To apply to participate in Project SEARCH, please contact your Path Coordinator.
+To apply to participate in Project SEARCH, please contact your SSA.

 Opportunities for Ohioans with Disabilities (OOD)